FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 It'll also help if you know the basics of OAuth or authentication in general.

-## Why FusionAuth instead of plain Passport?

-[Passport](https://www.passportjs.org) is a one of the commonly used authentication systems in Express apps.
-It is very powerful, and allows you to hook into social providers, openID and OAuth providers, or use a local authentication strategy.
-This sounds like everything you'll ever need, but there are still a few missing pieces.
-For example, you still need to construct your own login page and other account functionality such as changing passwords, forgotten password resets, 2FA, email verification, account protection and more.
-Setting up custom web app authentication is always more complicated than it seems.

-You'd also need to implement functionality to allow users to update their profile information.
-Part of users profile and account data is inevitably consent permissions.
-Most apps will need to gather user's consent for activities such as sending marketing updates, or sharing the user's data with affiliates and other third-parties.
-This would normally require coding, storing and maintaining with custom solutions.
-However, since it is an integral part of user identity, FusionAuth has consent management built-in.

-The great news is that combining Passport with FusionAuth makes a complete system, which takes care of all aspects of authentication and identity.
-It also means that much of your app's authentication capability can be configured through FusionAuth, rather than writing code and modifying your app.
-For example, you can easily add registration form fields whenever you need to, without changing code or redeploying your app.

-With this setup, authentication, identity and consent concerns are taken care of entirely by FusionAuth.

-The image below shows how this works.

-{% include _image.liquid src="/assets/img/blogs/consents-app/architecture.png" alt="Important private data goes in FusionAuth.
-Everything else in Node-Express.
-User consent information also stored and managed by FusionAuth" class="img-fluid" figure=false %}

-Your application logic and all public information can be handled by Node.js + Express.
-Anything sensitive, such as personally identifiable information (PII), passwords, and consent permissions is handled by FusionAuth.

-This allows you to focus a majority of your security efforts on the FusionAuth installation.
-It also means that if you create more applications, they can piggyback on your centralised authentication instead of having to re-implement authentication for every application that you build.
-You can also create a multi-tenant configuration allowing you to easily have logically separate environments for different clients.

-Also, any integrations that you set up with other providers (e.g. Twitter, Google, Apple sign-in) can be done once, instead of per application.

 ## Installing and configuring FusionAuth with Docker Compose

 There are [various ways](/docs/v1/tech/installation-guide/fusionauth-app) to install FusionAuth depending on your system, but the easiest way is to use Docker and Docker Compose.
 Instructions are [here](/docs/v1/tech/installation-guide/docker).
 Currently, to install and run FusionAuth you would run (again, assuming you have Docker installed) the following commands: